ultravioletrs/agent/test/manual/README.md

 ## CLI

-Throughout the tests, we assume that our current working directory is the root of the `agent` repository.
+Throughout the tests, we assume that our current working directory is the root of the `agent` repository, both on the host machine and in the VM.

-### Python virtual environment
+### Python requirements

+Do this both on the host machine and in the VM.

 ```sh
 apt update